 Nepal is a country located geographically within the sub-tropical zone, which maintains a vast variety of climates and altitudes.
 This allows Nepal to support the growth of a wide assortment of horticultural crops, especially citrus fruits.
 Within the country of Nepal, the hill regions tend to be well suited for fruit crops such as citrus, which represents one of the most important types of fruit growth in Nepal.
-Citrus fruits are produced extensively in the mid-hills of Nepal; they cover an area of approximately 9495.5 hectares with a projected production of roughly 64,132 metric tons of fruit yearly.
-Among the citrus fruits produced is the indigenous Junar, a sweet orange, which is grown in the Ramechhap, Dhankuta, Sindhuli and Bhojpur districts .
+Citrus fruits are produced extensively in the mid-hills of Nepal; they cover an area of approximately 9,495.5 hectares with a projected production of roughly 64,132 metric tons of fruit yearly.
+Among the citrus fruits produced is the indigenous Junar, a sweet orange, which is grown in the Ramechhap, Dhankuta, Sindhuli, and Bhojpur districts.
+These regions are known for their favorable climate, ideal sunlight exposure, and traditional farming practices that enhance fruit quality and yield.

 Download Storybook of Junar, Sindhuli